Agriculture Reform Implementation Oversight Board: terms of reference

 Purpose and scope

-“We will support farmers to produce more of our own food needs sustainably and to farm and croft with nature, including through enhanced animal welfare and health approaches and better adoption and deployment of technology and innovation, as recommended by the recent work of farmer-led groups set up in the last parliament.
-A single implementation board with representation from key farming sectors and types will be established to drive this work forward.
+This Government was elected on a manifesto committed to supporting farmers to meet more of our own food needs sustainably and to farm and croft with nature, including through enhanced animal welfare and health approaches and better adoption and deployment of technology and innovation, as recommended by the work of farmer-led groups.
+A single implementation board with representation from key farming sectors and types was established to drive this work forward – the Agriculture Reform Implementation Oversight Board (ARIOB).

 The Scottish Government’s Vision for Agriculture outlines our aim to transform how we support farming and food production in Scotland to become a global leader in sustainable and regenerative agriculture.
 This commitment sits at the heart of a robust and coherent framework to underpin Scotland’s future agriculture support regime from 2025 onwards.

-The Scottish Government is committed to a service design approach to policy making involving user-centred co-development, working jointly with farmers and crofters to develop future policy.
+The Scottish Government is committed to a service design approach to policy making, involving user-centred co-development, working jointly with farmers and crofters to develop future policy.

-Building on the work of the Farmer Led Groups the Board will assist the Scottish Government by providing advice on how it can deliver the Vision to support agriculture in becoming more economically and environmentally sustainable.
+Building on the work of the farmer-led groups, the board will assist the Scottish Government by providing advice on how it can deliver the vision to support agriculture in becoming more economically and environmentally sustainable.

 The Scottish Government is committed to take early action on nature restoration and on implementing measures to reduce greenhouse gas emissions from agriculture to address the twin crises of climate and nature/loss of biodiversity.
-The Board will assist in the development of a package of funded measures, based on the work of the Farmer Led Groups that will work across the generality of Scottish agriculture.
+The board will assist in the development of a package of funded measures, based on the work of the farmer-led groups, that will work across the generality of Scottish agriculture.

-From time to time the ARIOB may be asked to note and discuss wider topics connected to the scope of their work to ensure that they are sighted on the breadth of issues which Scottish Ministers are required to give regard to, and which may have a bearing on Ministers’ decisions on future rural policy development and implementation.
+From time to time the ARIOB may be asked to note and discuss wider topics connected to the scope of their work to ensure that they are sighted on the breadth of issues which Scottish ministers are required to give regard to, and which may have a bearing on ministers’ decisions on future rural policy development and implementation.

 Communication and outputs